mmsmdali/dremio-clickhouse-arp-connector/README.md

 The ClickHouse connector allows Dremio to connect to and query data in ClickHouse Columnar Database.

+[Dremio ClickHouse ARP Connector](https://github.com/mmsmdali/dremio-clickhouse-arp-connector) can be used as a bridge between [Dremio Data Lakehouse Platform](https://github.com/dremio/dremio-oss) & [ClickHouse DB](https://github.com/ClickHouse/ClickHouse) through  [ClickHouse JDBC](https://github.com/ClickHouse/clickhouse-jdbc).

 ## Building and Installation

 1. In root directory with the pom.xml file run `mvn clean install`
-2. Take the resulting .jar file in the target folder [or copy the pre-build jar file from this git target folder] and put it in the $DREMIO_HOME/jars folder in Dremio
+2. Take the resulting .jar file in the target folder or [copy the pre-build jar](https://github.com/mmsmdali/dremio-clickhouse-arp-connector/blob/master/target/dremio-clickhouse-plugin-20.1.0-202202061055110045-36733c65.jar) and put it in the $DREMIO_HOME/jars folder in Dremio
-3. Take the ClickHouse JDBC driver from (https://github.com/ClickHouse/clickhouse-jdbc) [or copy the pre-build jar file from this git target folder] and put in in the $DREMIO_HOME/jars/3rdparty folder
+3. Take the [ClickHouse JDBC driver](https://github.com/ClickHouse/clickhouse-jdbc) or [copy the pre-build jar](https://github.com/mmsmdali/dremio-clickhouse-arp-connector/blob/master/target/clickhouse-jdbc-0.3.3-SNAPSHOT-all.jar) or [mvnrepository](https://mvnrepository.com/artifact/com.clickhouse/clickhouse-jdbc) and put in in the $DREMIO_HOME/jars/3rdparty folder
 4. Restart Dremio

 # ARP Overview